alebermudez-MGP/sops-bds/02-contract-request.md

 - [ ] Lead verified in Salesforce — Lead Source, Sales Lead, Sales Agent, Score, Risk Classification, Payment Capacity, Portfolio all present
 - [ ] Quote previously sent to client is attached and matches Salesforce data
 - [ ] Valid banking documentation attached (voided check or approved alternative)
+- [ ] Merchant name verified/updated to match the contract (or driver's license, if provided)
 - [ ] Lead found and converted in Salesforce
 - [ ] Account complete (all fields, no special characters)
 - [ ] Contact complete (SSN, DOB, State confirmed)